AR2202/Colourful/README.md

 ### User defined colours

-Colours have to be defined AFTER they are used.
-Colour definitions should be placed at the end of the file, with any definitions that reference other definitions being placed BEFORE the definitons that it references.
+Colours have to be defined *after* they are used.
+Colour definitions should be placed at the end of the file, with any definitions that reference other definitions being placed *before* the definitons that it references.
+It is not strictly required to place definitions at the end of the entire program, but they need to be below any place where they are being used.

 Colour definitions are introduced with the colour definition colours Black and White.